Cherreads

 "The wedding shall take place in seven days," the Emperor then announced, nodding in satisfaction.

 As the court dispersed, Shen Han walked out into the open courtyard.
 His steps were heavy.
 He stopped beside the koi pond, staring at the rippling reflection of the sky.
 His fists were clenched so tightly it felt as if his veins might burst.
-Seven days.
-Seven days before he has to bow, to smile, to marry a woman he did not love, while the one he truly cared for remained beyond reach.

 His heart clenched at the thought of Lian Zhi.
 She had been gone for days, and her fate and safety were unknown.
-He let her go just like that.
+He let her go, just like that.
 He failed to protect her, and now he had even failed to protect their love.

 "General Shen," a soft voice called, cutting through his thought and the stillness of the courtyard.